maryam089/SDViT/README.md

 ```sh
 ./Grid_Search_sweep.sh
 ```
 Note: For above two sweeps change --dataset PACS for training on other datasets such as OfficeHome, VLCS, TerraIncognita and DomainNet.
-Also Algorithms names change ERM_ViT_CVT, ERM_ViT_T2T, ERM_SDViT_CVT and ERM_SDViT_T2T
+Also Algorithms names change ERM_ViT_CVT, ERM_ViT_T2T, ERM_SDViT_CVT and ERM_SDViT_T2T.

 ## Model selection criteria
 We computed results on the following model selection
 * `IIDAccuracySelectionMethod`: A random subset from the input data of the training source domains.

 To view the results using our pre-trained models:
-Step 1: Download the pretrained model uisng this link Step 2: Run the following commands to get outputs
+Step 1: Download the pretrained models uisng this link Step 2: Run the following commands to get outputs
 ````sh
 python -m domainbed.scripts.collect_results\